Bero898/DataProductsAgents/Data Products/README.md

 ## ChatGPT_DMesh
 Synthetic data mesh created using ChatGPT.
 The conversation can be found in the following [link]{https://chatgpt.com/share/6831df22-5a70-800e-8105-a2b4862730dc}

+### Compatibility Reports

+The file [`GEvalTest/full_detailed_compatibility_report.txt`](GEvalTest/full_detailed_compatibility_report.txt) contains the synthetic data compatibility reports produced by ChatGPT.
+These reports summarize the compatibility analysis, mismatches, recommendations, and conclusions for each pair of example data products in the synthetic data mesh.

 ## Data Contract Playground - Pflooky
 Original files from [data-contract-playground]{https://github.com/data-catering/data-contract-playground/tree/main} have been modified to include ProMoTe specifications:
 - `data-contract-specification_ProMoTe.yaml`